 Most vegetables are at their best when they are allowed to ripen on the plant.
 However, we often harvest vegetables before they are fully mature, so bigger is not always better.
 Plants like zucchini should be harvested before the fruit is mature.
 If allowed to mature (get big), the quality is significantly reduced.

 When it comes time to harvest your vegetables, make sure your plants are dry.
-If you harvest while plants are wet, you run the risk of spreading any diseases that may be present in your plants.
+If you harvest while plants are wet, you risk spreading any diseases that may be present in your plants.
 It’s also important to handle your plants with care.
 Try to damage your plants as little as possible.
 Damaged areas can provide openings for diseases to enter.
 If the vegetables you are trying to harvest don’t easily come off, cut them off with a knife or pruners to avoid damaging the plant.

 Also, make sure you frequently check your plants once they begin to produce.
 If you wait too long, not only can your vegetable quality be reduced, your plants may slow or stop production.